E5

 Viking Defrost Heater Circuit Failure

-Display shows E5; unit may not defrost and may show heavy frost on the evaporator or poor cooling.
+The display shows E5; the unit may fail to defrost, resulting in heavy frost on the evaporator or poor cooling.

 Advertisements